rundeck/rundeck/docs/en/04-job-workflows/04-chapter1.md

 The graphical console provides an authoring environment where steps can be added, edited, removed or reordered.

-Users prefering to define Jobs in XML should read the [job-v20(5)](job-v20.html) manual page.
+Users preferring to define Jobs in XML should read the [job-v20(5)](job-v20.html) manual page.

-It is also possible to author Jobs inside the graphical console and then export the definiton as an XML file using the `rd-jobs` shell tool ([rd-jobs(1)](rd-jobs.html)).
+It is also possible to author Jobs inside the graphical console and then export the definition as an XML file using the `rd-jobs` shell tool ([rd-jobs(1)](rd-jobs.html)).

 ## Workflow control settings